Group Income Protection Insurance

 • Unum.

 As we’ve said, each insurer is different.
-So, what’s best for your company might be different to what is best for another.
+What’s best for your company might be different from what is best for another.
 Speaking to an independent financial adviser can help ensure you set up the right Group Income Protection for your business.

-Need Sickness Insurance For A Single Employee Or Director?
+Need Income Protection For A Single Employee Or Director?

-Executive Income Protection.
-This caters to directors, companies with under 3 employees, or a company wanting cover for just one worker.
-It is paid for by the employer on behalf of the employee and offers the same tax benefits as a group scheme.
+If this sounds like your position, Executive Income Protection is coverage to consider.
+This is designed with directors, companies with few employees, and companies wanting cover for one worker.
+It’s paid for by the employer on behalf of the employee, and offers the same tax benefits as a group scheme.

-For more information on Executive Income Protection, please don’t hesitate to get in touch.
+For more information on Executive Income Protection, get in touch.
 Pop us a call on 02084327333 or email help@drewberry.co.uk.
-One of our qualified experts will explain your options in a clear, understandable manner, so you don’t have to try to figure out the policies.
+Our experts are here to find the right policy for your needs.

-Compare Group Income Protection Quotes & Get Expert Advice
+Compare UK Group Income Protection Quotes & Get Expert Advice

-Employers have a lot of choice when setting up their company Employee Benefits.
+Employers have so much choice when setting up their company Employee Benefits.
 So much so, it can become a bit of a headache.
-Setting up group policies is a complex beast to tackle, as many business factors have to be considered.
+And oftentimes, setting up group insurance is a complex beast to tackle, as many specific business factors have to be considered.

 At Drewberry, we do all the heavy lifting for businesses in the UK.
-It doesn’t matter if you’re a small business or a larger corporation, we can help set up and keep on top of the admin.
+It doesn’t matter if you’re a new small business or a larger corporation, we can help to set up and keep on top of the admin of your employee benefits.
 Letting us, the experts, do all the nitty-gritty work means you can focus on doing what you do best—run a successful business.

-If you’d like tailored advice on your employee benefits or need help setting them up, drop us a line on 02084327333 or email help@drewberry.co.uk, and we’ll get you started.
+If you’d like advice about your employee benefits or need help setting them up, get in touch.
+Drop us a line on 02084327333 or email help@drewberry.co.uk; we’ll be happy to help.

 Why Speak to Us?